DestevenOj/property-mgt-system/README.md

 	 python manage.py createsuperuser

-NB: I managed to completed just a couple of tasks.
-I will be greatful if you consider me.
+NB: I have managed to complete just a couple of tasks.
 Thank you.